lbkchen/blueprint-projects/src/pages/projects/blueprint-project.md

   gif: /img/giphy-1-.gif
 features:
   - image: /img/coffee-gear.png
+    text: >-
-    text: 'Get the most out of your coffee by filtering it before steaming the milk. '
+      FEATURE 1: Get the most out of your coffee by filtering it before steaming the milk.
   - image: /img/coffee.png
     text: >-
-      Do the right thing and get just the right amount of milk froth so that the latte art comes out perfectly.
+      FEATURE 2: Do the right thing and get just the right amount of milk froth so that the latte art comes out perfectly.
+  - image: /img/products-grid1.jpg
+    text: 'FEATURE 3: Coffee comes out great yo'
 ---
 > Hello there